 You have the right to one free credit report every year from each of the three major credit reporting agencies.
 Some people choose to look at all three of them at once; others choose a different one to review every four months.
 And though federal law doesn’t yet give you a right to see your credit scores (which are derived from information in your credit reports) for free, there are plenty of free ways to do so.
 Some credit card issuers put your score on your statement or give you access to it online.
-You can also find free scores online (you can get two of your credit scores for free on Credit.com, updated monthly, with personalized suggestions for improving yours).
+You can also find free scores online (you can get two of your credit scores for free on Credit.com, updated every 14 days, with personalized suggestions for improving yours).

 So the biggest possible mistake is failing to check your credit at all.
 But assuming that you do, here are some missteps that could leave you with that “woulda, coulda, shoulda” feeling of regret.